 This insulation material is used when the top of the concrete block wall cavity is open, and the mixture is poured into the open cavities in the blocks.

 Much like the polystyrene beads, if you were to cut into the blocks for any reason the powdery insulation would pour out.
 Picture if you will an hourglass filled with sand, and that’s what it will look like as the insulation pours out.

 Another issue with this material is that it is hard to ensure that the open cavities are filled since you are pouring from the top.
 If there is something in the way causing resistance, then the material won’t make its way all throughout the block cavities, still allowing for airflow.

-Injection Foam Insulation
+Filling Concrete Blocks with Injection Foam Insulation

 This method is done for existing concrete block walls.
 Holes are drilled in the middle of the wall into the cavities left open by lining up the cores in the concrete blocks.

 The benefit of the injection foam is that it will fill all of those cavities, and even the crevices left open when the walls were mortared together.
 When the mason is putting together these walls, they are mortaring the long sides of the block, leaving openings in the middle and shorter ends.

 These openings allow for air movement, which is why injection foam is one of the best options for insulating concrete block walls.
 The foam fills all of the nooks and crannies, pushing into the cores, and creating an air seal that will stop any air movement.

 There are a few options for insulating concrete block walls in new construction.

 If you’re insulating the block walls in your existing home, your choices are more limited depending on your situation.
 This is why it’s important to have a conversation with your contractor to see what is going to be the best fit.